 The point here is that setbacks and difficulties are your opportunities to become a person who is truly worthy of the success that you seek.

-Character building is a key component to the “never give up” mindset.
+Character building is a key component of the “never give up” mindset.

 8. Awkwardness Comes Before Skillfulness